Understanding the operational requirements of a veterinary practice

 The qualification will accordingly be assessed using a variety of methods:

-- City & Guilds external examination of knowledge and understanding
+- City & Guilds external examinations of knowledge and understanding

 - City & Guilds OSCE examination of essential clinical skills